Department of Conservation and Recreation: Division of State Parks

 The Division of State Parks is responsible for the maintenance and management of over 310000 acre of state-owned forests and parks.
 These areas are designated as either Woodlands, Parklands, or Reserves, and are managed to maintain specific land-use characteristics.
 From the agency's beginning in 2003 until 2012, DCR land management was organized into three divisions: State Parks and Recreation, Urban Parks and Recreation, and Water Supply Protection.
 In 2012, State Parks and Urban Parks were unified into one division.

 As of 2009, within the greater Boston area there are urban wilds, historic sites, and other naturally aesthetic or significant environmental properties.
 The origins of the collective environments in this part of the division date back to the creation of the Metropolitan Park Commission in 1893, forming the first such regional system in the United States. (see Metropolitan Park System of Greater Boston for history).
 Lands outside of the greater Boston area includes some 29 campgrounds, over 2000 mi of trails, 87 beaches, 37 swimming, wading, and spray pools, 62 playgrounds, 55 ballfields, 145 mi of paved bike and rail trails and once private homes and estates that are now a part of the DCR's Historic Curatorship Program.

+The DCR's predecessor agency ripped out parks to install highways, often branded as parkways, and today the DCR's highways are among the state's most dangerous stretches of road, and contribute to pollution due to motor vehicle congestion.
+The highways under DCR's jurisdiction include Memorial Drive.